RSS

 I first met N and P at one of my open houses.
 We briefly discussed downsizing and how major a life change it can be, and that the decision to move, or not, is a huge decision to make and for some a significant hurdle to tackle.
 After some light-hearted conversations and a few chuckles, we arranged a time to meet at their home to continue the conversation.

 Over the year, I worked closely with N and P, guiding them at their pace.
-We began by tackling the daunting task of decluttering and paring down their belongings, which they preferred to do on their own instead of hiring someone, which is an option as well.
-Paring down belongings is often one of the most difficult steps for anyone, but especially for those who’ve lived in their homes for many years.
-We discussed options, weighed the pros and cons of selling first versus buying first, and I explained the potential impacts of each decision.
-Ultimately, they chose to buy first, then sell—an option that felt right for them.
-It was their decision.
-Together we found their new home!
-The home is in the same neighbourhood, walking distance to their favourite coffee shop, their library, and the familiar mountain views.
-It was a home they could grow into in this next chapter of their lives, one that offered more accessibility and comfort.
-Next was to prepare their existing home to sell and which it did!
-A young family is grateful for their new home and backyard access to a park and will now create their own memories there!
-For me there are few things more rewarding than helping people make one of the most important decisions of their lives—especially when it’s done with patience, empathy, and trust.
+We began by tackling the daunting task of decluttering and paring down their belongings, which is often one of the most difficult steps for anyone, and especially for those who’ve lived in their homes for many years.
+Regarding selling their home we discussed options, weighed the pros and cons of selling first versus buying first, and I explained the potential impacts of each decision.
+Ultimately, they chose to buy first, then sell—an option that was right for them.
+Together we found their new home after viewing several homes.
+Their choice- a home in the same neighbourhood, walking distance to their favourite coffee shop, the library, and the familiar mountain views.
+It is a home they can grow into in this next chapter of their lives, one that offers more accessibility and comfort.
+Next was to prepare their existing home to sell for top dollar.
+A young family now gets to call the home, theirs and will create their own lovely memories.

 I received a lovely Google Review from N and P. Reading their words of appreciation was a heartfelt reminder of why I do what I do.
 Their kind review spoke of how grateful they were for my support, my patience, and my dedication to making their rightsizing journey as smooth as possible.
 It was an emotional reminder of how deeply rewarding it is to be a trusted guide for others during such a significant transition.

 Rightsizing is a journey and isn’t just about finding a new home—it’s about helping people navigate change in a way that honours their needs, their emotions, and their future.
-It’s about understanding that this process is not just transactional, but deeply personal.
+It’s about understanding that this process is not just transactional, yet for some can be very personal.

-For N and P, the journey was one that ultimately led them to a new chapter of life, in a home that fit their needs and gave them peace of mind.
-It wasn’t always easy, but together, we made it easier.
+For N and P, the journey was one that ultimately led them to a new chapter in their lives, in a home that fits their needs and gives them peace of mind.
+It wasn’t always easy, but together, we made it easier, with a few laughs along the way.
 They made decisions on their terms and timeline not anyone else’s.

 If you or someone you know is considering rightsizing, please reach out.
-I’d be honoured to help guide you, just as I did with N and P—one step at a time, with care, and expertise and the goal of selling the home for top dollar and finding the right home for the next phase of life.
+I’d be honoured to help guide them, just as I did with N and P—one step at a time, with care, and expertise.

 Read